bert2002/amzlist/README.md

 The best would be to run the script on a empty server or check the install script for what needs to be done.

 $ git clone https://github.com/bert2002/amzlist.git
-$ cd amzlist/setup/ubuntu-init/install-ubuntu.sh
+$ cd amzlist/setup/ubuntu-init/
 $ ./install-ubuntu.sh

 Configuration
 -------

 The configuration is made within the webinterfaces and backend configuration file.
 Some comments were added.
-Mostly you need to change the domain and add the Amazon reference IDs if you want to save some money.
+Mostly you need to change the domain and add the Amazon reference IDs.
-The rest should be untouched until you know what you are doing :) Please follow the instructions from the installation script.
+The rest should be untouched until you know what you are doing :)

+Please follow the instructions from the installation script.

 Known Problems
 -------